 I give a ton of credit to Joe Pantoliano who plays the role of Teddy.
 From the second he comes on screen, you immediately hate his guts as his character is so unbelievably slimy.
 His manipulative nature is very reminiscent of his role of Cypher in The Matrix.

 What I Liked…Continued…Continued

 Unlike many movies today, Memento is a character story with very few bells and whistles.
-However, the script, written by Christopher Nolan, is so concise and compelling that you never once wish the film was filled with more action or special effects.
+However, the script is so concise and compelling that you never once wish the film was filled with more special effects.
 The way the story unfolds, you receive a little more context to the events of the film with every scene, causing you to become even more intrigued by the characters and their motivations.
 After a great opening scene that actually flows backward in time, you are completely at the mercy of Christopher Nolan as you unravel his tightly wound narrative.

 If you haven’t noticed by now, Memento is a very difficult movie to review without spoiling the most jaw-dropping moments of the film.
-But what I will say is that way the two story lines come together in such a way that is truly rewarding for anyone who watches.
-It may be one of the best third acts ever put to film as it is wholly fulfilling while also being very subversive.
+However, I will say is that way the two story lines come together is truly rewarding for anyone who watches.
+It may be one of the best third acts ever put to film as it is wholly fulfilling and subversive.

 Thanks for reading!
 Have you seen Memento?
 Comment down below with your thoughts!

 If you enjoyed this article, please feel free to like, share, and subscribe.

 What movie topic should I discuss next?
 Whether it be old or new, the choice is up to you!